Batik, the Traditional Fabric of Indonesia

 One of the distinct pleasures of living in (or visiting) Indonesia is the opportunity to purchase some truly magnificent home furnishings made of batik.
 As the fabric is truly unique to Indonesia, this is definitely the best place to purchase authentic batik!
 Batik factories can product batik to your order, with custom colors and designs in large rolls, ready to use for your home decoration projects.
 The 100% cotton fabric is usually preshrunk in the batik dying process and other fabrics are usually available with the batik design, should your design requirements warrant.
 Higher end shops also have design consultants who can help you with the layout of the room you are planning to design with your batik fabric and work with you on additional furnishings (pillows, bed covers, and cushions) to complete your color scheme.

 If you are unable to visit Indonesia, but are still interested in batik fabric, the best place to start is by looking for batik prints in major fabric stores, or shop online for batik fabric.
-With the beautiful batik designs availabe, you wil be on your way to creating your own batik creations for your home.
+With the beautiful batik designs available, you will be on your way to creating your own batik creations for your home.
 The timeless designs of beautiful batik motifs have been utilized by skilled fabric designers around the world who want to share the beauty of batik with an even wider audience across the globe.
 You'll soon be getting compliments from visitors to your home about the beautiful home furnishings made of batik, or your new wardrobe pieces!

 Batik Designs: A Cultural Development